joedono/House-of-Z/14 - City of Illusions/06 Monster Nest.md

 4. https://www.dndbeyond.com/monsters/17016-solar

 Defeating Greep will dispel the illusion and knock him out on the floor.
 The party can either kill him right then, or carry him out of the maze.
 He'll stay knocked out until the party brings him topside.
 Once he wakes up, he'll want to go back into the hole.
 The party can either force him to come with them, or mention his brother Neep (again?) to ensure Greep's coorperation.

+The party will level up as soon as they leave the monster nest.